NetLogo/Applet-Extension/README.md

 ## Building

-Use the NETLOGO environment variable to tell the Makefile which NetLogoLite.jar to compile against.
-For example:

-    NETLOGO=/Applications/NetLogo\\\ 5.0
-    make
+To build, make sure you have [sbt](http://www.scala-sbt.org) installed, then run:

+    sbt package

-If compilation succeeds, `applet.jar` will be created.
+If compilation succeeds, `applet.zip` will be created.

 ## Terms of Use